xavi-pinsach/kzg-grandsums-study/README.md

 - [ ] Benchmarking: Compare grand-product vs grand-sum (either single ones and multiple ones).
 - [x] Implement NTT-based polynomial arithmetic to be able to operate over the coefficients.
 Also $O(n\log(n))$ vs $O(n^2)$.
 - [ ] Fix the edge case where `nBits = 1`.
+- [x] Generalize the API/protocol to run in the case of a vector multiset equality.
+- [ ] Generalize the API/protocol to run in the case of selected vector multiset equality.
 - [ ] Generalize the API/protocol to run in the case of multiple multiset equality checks.

 ## License